LLM4Cov: Execution-Aware Agentic Learning for High-coverage Testbench Generation: Acknowledgment

+This research is supported by NVIDIA Academic Grant Program using A100 GPUs on Brev platform.

 Large language model (LLM) agents have demonstrated strong potential by interacting with tools and learning from execution feedback.
 This execution-aware paradigm is essential for agentic learning, as it grounds symbolic generation in real-world correctness through signals that cannot be inferred from text alone.
-However, training such agents remains difficult: online learning can be impractical due to the massive runtime overhead and high cost of tool invocations, while the resulting execution traces are frequently too diverse and complex for standard fine-tuning objectives.
+However, training such agents remains difficult: online learning can be less practical due to the massive runtime overhead and high cost of tool invocations, while the resulting execution traces can be challenging for standard fine-tuning objectives.

 A critical yet underexplored domain for execution-aware agents is \emph{hardware verification}.
 Before fabrication, a hardware design must be validated in simulation using a \emph{testbench}—an executable verification program that generates input stimuli, drives the design, and measures coverage over signals, branches, etc. As shown in Figure~\ref{fig:fig-motivation-verification}, testbench-driven simulation and iterative refinement account for the majority of hardware design effort.~\cite{hegde2025llms, foster2024wgicasic, foster2017dvcon}.
 Unlike software testing, hardware failures cannot be patched post-deployment and must be resolved under cycle-accurate execution semantics, making verification both execution-intensive and engineering-heavy.
 Following prior work~\cite{pinckney2025comprehensive,nadimi2025tb}, automated hardware verification can be broadly decomposed into two components: (i) \emph{maximizing coverage through stimulus generation}, and (ii) \emph{detecting bugs with assertions}.
 In this work, we focus exclusively on the former.